XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 So, I gave Micro-air a call and they were able to send over some documentation to help me answer a few questions.

-### Question 1.
-How does this unit compare to installing a start-capacitor?
+### How does this unit compare to installing a start-capacitor?

-For terminology, the inclusion of a start-capacitor is referred to a hard-start.

-The short answer-

 A start-capacitor will actually INCREASE the amperage during compressor startup, but, will reduce the amount of time it takes to start.

+Terminology:

+1. Normal Start - This is referred to as an A/C compressor starting without the assistance of either a starting capacitor, or soft start module.
+2. Hard Start - This is when you are using a starting capacitor with your compressor motor.
+3. Soft Start - This refers to the Easystart soft start unit referenced in this article.

 For the longer answer, here are a few relevant slides I obtained from Micro-air.